bedops/bedops/docs/content/revision-history.rst

     * conversion of dynamic number of CIGAR operations (up to system memory)

-    * conversion of dynamically-sized read fields (up to system memory and/or interthread buffer size limit)
+    * conversion of dynamically-sized read fields (up to system memory and inter-thread buffer allocations)

     These patches follow up on bug reports in `Issue 157 <https://github.com/bedops/bedops/issues/157>`_.